-ECONOMIC OPPORTUNITIES OUTSIDE THE COMMUNITY AND HOUSEHOLD INCOME

-Agriculture is the main source of income.
-During the qualitative fieldwork, the interviewees reported corn production as their main cultivation.
+ECONOMIC OPPORTUNITIES OUTSIDE THE COMMUNITY AND HOUSEHOLD INCOME the qualitative fieldwork, the interviewees reported corn production as their main cultivation.
 Besides agriculture, beekeeping, temporary paid work, a business as well as the "support" or resources of a government program are important sources of income provided by the men.
 Women's contribution to household income comes through participation in specific programs or through activities such as embroidery and work in the mills (Table B.5).